Chaotic sets and Hausdorff dimension for L\"uroth expansions: Preliminaries

 \end{proposition} \begin{proof} It is shown in \cite[Section 4.3]{Gal1976} that $\Lambda$ is bijective.
 The continuity follows from the definition of the product topology.
 We notice that $\Lambda$ is not a homeomorphism, since $(0,1]$ is connected and $\scD^\N$ is totally disconnected.
+In order to check \eqref{eq:semiconjlur}, take any $\sanu$ in $\scD^\N$ and note that, by \eqref{Eq:Lu-02},